Xwinner7/cse15l-lab-reports/lab4.md

 - Key pressed: `bash test.sh<enter>`
 - This command just as before, the script of the JUnit tests gets run.
 - ![Image](testpasslab7.png)
-  - All the test are passed after the fix of the bug in code through vim
+  - All the tests are passed after the fix of the bug in code through vim

 ## **Step 9 - Commit and push the resulting change to my Github account**
 - Key pressed: `git add ListExamples.java<enter>`, `git commit -m "Bug fixed"<enter>`, `git push<enter>`